 Inside-Out Prison Exchange Program

-The Department of Criminal Justice at Wayne State University (WSU) and the Michigan Department of Corrections (MDOC) are pleased to offer students the opportunity to enroll in the Inside-Out Prison Exchange Program.
+The Department of Criminology and Criminal Justice at Wayne State University (WSU) and the Michigan Department of Corrections (MDOC) are pleased to offer students the opportunity to enroll in the Inside-Out Prison Exchange Program.

 The Inside-Out Prison Exchange Program is unlike any other class offered at WSU.
 The semester-long course meets once per week inside the Detroit Reentry Center (DRC) located less than ten minutes away from the university.
 The class combines WSU students (outside students) with an equal number of incarcerated men (inside students) at the DRC in Detroit, MI.
 Both WSU and incarcerated students have the same syllabus and academic requirements, and students learn about crime and justice together through collaboration and dialogue.